-The KX II supports end-to-end bidirectional digital audio connections for digital audio playback and capture devices from a remote client to a target server.
+The KX II 2.4.0 (and later) supports end-to-end bidirectional digital audio connections for digital audio playback and capture devices from a remote client to a target server.
 The audio devices are accessed over a USB connection.
-A D2CIM-DVUSB and the current KX II 2.4.0 (or higher) firmware are required.
+A D2CIM-DVUSB and the current device firmware are required.

-Windows®, Linux® and Mac® operating systems are supported.
+Windows[®], Linux[®] and Mac[®] operating systems are supported.
 The Virtual KVM Client (VKC), Active KVM Client (AKC) and Multi-Platform Client (MPC) support connections to audio devices.

-Note: Audio CDs are not supported by virtual media so will not work with the KX II audio feature.
+Note: Audio CDs are not supported by virtual media so will not work with the audio feature.